 Social Media for Networking

 As a student, you are probably using social media already.
-Most students have a Facebook page, and more and more are using Twitter and other sites to connect.
 As you begin building a professional network, it's time to take a step back and think about social media and how you use it as a networking technique.

 Grow Your Professional Network Socially

 Nowadays, just about every individual and organization has a social presence.
 This makes it a powerful resource for career and network development.
 While your previous use of social media may have been more — well, social — in nature, that is only the beginning of what these platforms have to offer.

 - Join LinkedIn.
 From alumni search tools to networking among professionals, LinkedIn provides numerous tools for young professionals.

 - Build your network as you go.
 Fellow students, professors, family, friends and others can be valuable connections down the road.

 - Find organizations you are interested in.
 With minimal effort, you can learn a great deal about an organization's products, services, news and culture.

 - Identify thought leaders.
 Analyze the topics and trends.
 Follow them and make an effort to connect.
 Be sure you are clear on why you are reaching out.

 - Share content of your own.
 Your interactions with organizations can be passive (following status updates and tweets) and active (replying, re-tweeting or starting or joining conversations).
 Wise engagement can help you get noticed.
 Just be sure natural enthusiasm doesn't border into the realm of spam.